 to step into night's cold, barren no-man's-land.

-And who wrote that little song?
-She grabs their little cheeks, and squeezes them so tight.
-Who will take care of you?
+And who wrote those candied lines, set it to old tunes?
+She grabs their little cheeks, and she squeezes them so tight that she could disappear into their teeny-tiny red folds.
+It does turn out we are one of flesh.
+But who will take care of you?
 Watch; the sky is turning a billowing black, a hot shroud is all you're heir to.
-One of the children embraces Natalia's slender leg and lets himself be carried down the street, and he wouldn't let go even though she mouthed to him "let me go let me go let me go!"
-Now tell me mister, what exactly am I an heir to?
+One of the children embraces Natalia's slender leg and lets himself be dragged down the street, and he wouldn't let go even though she mouthed to him 'let me go let me go let me go!'
+So now tell me mister, what exactly am I an heir to?
+I'm cold.
+This land is barren and obsessed with its own memory.

 And where were you born?
 She wondered.
+She couldn't remember it anymore-- shacks and empty fields, full of chickens and barbed wire.
 The children looked up at Natalia.
-Were you born here, in this city?
+Were you born here?
+Do you call this city home?
+Are these streets yours?
 The children could not remember.
 What use does land have for a name under the dazzling, terrifying stars of Nay-toe?
+The stones turn liquid 'near your toes.
 "Where are you from, mama?"
-Natalia could not remember, it seemed a dream from infancy.
+Natalia could not remember, it all now seemed a dream from infancy.
 Perhaps I was born somewhere in the last century.
 Natalia answered with a empty voice; nothing came forth from her mouth.
 "What is the past?" one of the children asked.
-A nightmare we wake up from, she thought.
+A nightmare we wake up from, she thinks.
 She stuck out her hands and motioned them to follow her towards the square.
 We are merely called by the name this place gives us.
 We are of Nay-toe, we are united in fear.
+And what is the future?
+A remembrance of the past.
+I remember how you used to make me smile.

-In the middle of the square sat a large piece of unexploded ordinance; a long, shapely rocket had stuck itself into the concrete on a bed of rubble.
+In the middle of the square sat a large piece of unexploded ordinance marked "AGM-114;" a long, shapely rocket had stuck itself into the concrete on a bed of rubble.
 Around the square stood many monoliths of glass, pointing up towards the sky, bearing jagged teeth.
 Everything that was not encased in glass had been burned down to black dust.
 The trees smoldered like large candles.
 I stood there in the street, holding hands with children, and I thought it all so strange dear Lanka that I couldn't help but laugh.
 "Nico Nico should be here," a child said.
 "Nico Nico will come and save us," another child said.
 "Nico Nico fills up the skies with light," another child said.
-These were child soldiers guided by the warmth of a maternal hand, guided by the dream of an embrace.
+The group chats are alit.
+These were once child soldiers guided by the warmth of a maternal hand, guided by the dream of an embrace now denied to them.
 Who will take the hands of these orphans of nowhere; who will sew them to the sky?
+Kto, kto kto?

 "Contact!" one of the children shouted.
-They scattered, running for cover; some of them hid behind the rocket and peeked out over its bent stabilizers.
+They scattered, running for cover; some of them hid behind the rocket and peered out over its bent stabilizers.
 Natalia put her hand on her TT-33, and pushed herself up against the tree-- she grinned, would she really stand a chance against a squadron of liquidators?
 She pulled on the slide with great effort, grunting and trying to force a bullet into the chamber.
-Natalia looked through a few burnt crevices in the trees towards the stairs that run up the freeway beyond the square; she saw a few men dressed in flecktarn, with weapons that looked angular and complex like buzzing wasps.
+Natalia looked through a few burnt crevices in the trees towards the stairs that run up the freeway beyond the square; she saw a few men dressed in flecktarn like her dad's hunting clothes, with weapons that looked angular and complex like metal wasps.
 Natalia's eyes widened with anger, with fear and anticipation.
 Stay down, and don't shoot; she stuck her tongue between her teeth and hissed at the children.
 Three men ran down the stairs and hid behind a few benches encased in glass.
 While she watched them take positions, sudden bursts of glare irritated her eyes-- she was being watched through a scope by another group of men hidden in the smouldering ruins of a building.
-She waits for a few moments; she was not dead, so she reckons these must not be liquidators.
+She waits for a few moments; she was not dead, so she reckons these must not be liquidators but men with orders.
 Natalia hissed again so the children would stay down.
 She took a few breaths, then walked away from the tree-- she stepped with great caution towards the square with her hands up.
 The children grit their teeth; one of them yelped at Natalia but would not budge from behind his meagre cover.
-As Natalia walked further towards the men, she pulled her hair back to show her face; to show them who she was and that she was of value.
+As Natalia walked further towards the men, she pulled her hair back to show her face; to show them who she was and that she was worth something.

 One of the men raised his head up from the bench, and raised his fist: "Paco, it's her!
 Look at her face!
 Look at her face!"
 The other two men got up from their position; they were dressed in body armor, with plates of Kevlar stuck to their torsos and their heads covered with helmets.
 They approached Natalia with their rifles drawn, and their hands shook with palpable nerves.
 "There are children here!" one of them shouted.
 "They have weapons.
 We're surrounded."
 Behind her, she heard the cocking of rifles-- the men jumped up and raised their rifles, their heads scanning the square for potential heat.
 "How many!?" one of them shouted.
 Natalia remained silent.
 "Can you speak?"
 One of them asked Natalia.
 The men hid behind the benches, unsure of how exposed they were.
 Natalia looked at the windows and saw that many of them suddenly were filled with more child soldiers armed with rifles; they'd too had been waiting for Nico Nico's return.

 One of them walked slowly towards Natalia.
 "Come with us, peacefully.
 No-one gets hurt."
 Natalia looked at the face of the man who had shouted at her: his pinkish folds, the drops of sweat falling from his glasses.
 "Paco!
 Cover me."
 The man took Natalia and pressed her up against him, his head sticking up over her own, his STANAG magazines and flashbangs pressing into her sinewy back.
-The other two men ran up behind us, using us as cover.
-The man took my TT-33 from the holster and threw it onto the ground, making me powerless.
-We walked backwards-- I saw the children watch me with anticipation and regret as I was pulled up the stairs.
+The other two men ran up behind them, using her as cover.
+The man took Natalia's TT-33 from the holster and threw it onto the ground, and she now felt a powerlessness she'd never felt before.
+Lanka, we walked backwards-- I saw the children watch me with anticipation and regret as I was pulled up the stairs.
 Out from the rocket, one of the children stuck up his head; a shot rang out.
 I was pushed down on the ground as the men pressed themselves up against the glass walls.
 I watched as the children ran in every direction, screaming.
 "Let's go!" he shouted.
 "Paco, let's go!"
 Nay-toe is breathing down my neck and he won't let me go.

 "We won't hurt you," Groypee said as he pushed Natalia into the armored little sedan.
+Lanka, be honest with me.
 How did they know where I was?
-Be honest with me, Lanka.
+Be honest with me, Lanka; you told them everything, didn't you?
 Are my movements so predictable?
-Have I been tagged, visible to everyone?
+Have I been tagged somewhere, visible to everyone, an open wound?
 Or maybe everyone's lines carry the same course in the Autonomous Zone.
 I remember this from mathematika class; so much of a trajectory can be understood by its origin.
 Because of what I am, I am here.
 "We won't hurt you, cutie pie.
-No-way, detka."
-Groypee said as he sat next to me and held me in his arms as if I was a wild animal to be constrained.
+No-way, detka," Groypee said as he sat next to me and held me in his arms as if I was a wild animal to be constrained.
 The other one, who I assumed was Paco, took the driver's seat.
-The rest of the men loaded up into a white van, hanging beside each other like fleshy carcasses.
+The rest of the men loaded up into a white van parked behind us, hanging beside each other like fleshy carcasses.
 I had no more illusions about my own fate, Lanka.
+I am to be used and then thrown away-- no illusions, they lead you astray.
 Groypee took out his phone and told me to smile.
 I wanted to feel the comfort of my TT-33 once more.
-"We caught ourselves a real life loli here," Groypee said.
+"We caught ourselves a real life loli here," Groypee said in English.
 I didn't understand what he meant but I covered the molten side of my face as if I didn't wish to disappoint.
 I remained silent.
 "A loli," Paco answered no-one as he turned on the radio and turned into the highway.
 The speakers started to rattle with deep bass and a constant, repetitive clanging.
 "A lolicon, a cute little girl that you just want to hug," Groypee added.
-My realization that I might be of value startled me.
+My realization that my body might be of some value startled me.
 "You really can't talk, cutie pie?"
-Groypee grabbed my face and looked into my mouth.
+Groypee grabbed my face and pressed the sides of my mouth to peek into my insides.
+I wondered what my throat might look like to him.
 "Stop touching her," Paco grunted.
 The music on the speakers started to heave with rumbles and mumbling.
 "Still got your tongue?"
 Groypee asked.
-I remained silent, my face crystaline like the glass that covered the highway.
+I remained silent, my face crystalline like the glass that covered the highway.
 "What a shame about all of this," Groypee whispered as he touched the molten side of my face with his gloved fingers.
 "What a shame about such a beautiful little girl."
-And I didn't know if he felt pity or envy; I thought about it as I watched the fire of the mountains pass by the windows of our car.
+And I didn't know if he felt pity or envy as he rubbed my skin; I thought about that as I watched the fire of the mountains pass by the windows of our car.

 THE TWELFTH THOUGHT OF KALI HICHI: